 A good place to start is by asking friends and family for recommendations on dog euthanasia service providers.
 To get an idea of the experience you might expect, look for reviews and customer feedback on the vet’s website and social media accounts.

-The euthanasia procedure itself is only a few hundred dollars, but your pet’s end-of-life journey can become costly if there are other veterinary charges.
-In addition to the euthanasia medication itself, you should be prepared for other end-of-life costs, including:
+The euthanasia procedure itself is only a few hundred dollars, but your pet’s end-of-life journey may include other veterinary charges depending on your wishes.
+In addition to the euthanasia itself, you should be prepared for other end-of-life costs, including:

 Goodbye Good Boy is Australia’s premier pet end-of-life service.
 From grief counselling to euthanasia and cremation services, to fitting memorial options, we’re here to help you navigate your pet's end-of-life journey.